brenetic/backups/README.md

 2. **Edit `.env` file:**
    - For offsite backups: Set your Backblaze B2 credentials and restic password
-   - For local backups: Set `LOCAL_BACKUP_ROOT` to point to your backup storage
    - Configure Telegram notifications (optional)

 3. **Edit `targets.json` file:**